SELinuxProject/selinux/SECURITY.md

    period up to 90 days if the complexity of the issue requires it or if severity of the issue requires coordinated rollout amongst distros.
-6. Public disclosure will involve pushing the fix to the public repo and publishing the security advisory on Github and to the mailing list.
+6. Public disclosure will involve pushing the fix to the public repo and publishing the security advisory on Github and to the selinux mailing list.